 This was the last mention of Thomas SPENCE in the files of the Colonial Architect's Correspondence, N.S.W.
 State Archives, researched some years ago in the Globe Street Reading Rooms.

-Presbyterians - the Free Church in the foreground, and Thomas SPENCE's
+1. The Free Church in the foreground, and

-Legislative Council Chamber immediately in front of the then new Sydney Hospital.]
+and immediately in front of the then newly built Sydney Hospital (on the extreme right.]

 THOMAS SPENCE AND HIS CHURCH.